We Found a Homemade Fruit Fly Trap That Actually Works

 Then I noticed a pin on my ever-helpful Pinterest feed: Make a Homemade Fruit Fly Trap, it announced.
 So I did.

 My anti-fruit fly campaign became a bit of an obsession.
-I didn’t just want to make one type of trap, I wanted to try a bunch so I could end the invasion once and for all.
 I Googled “homemade fruit fly traps” and felt slightly relieved to discover a long list of folk remedies.
-Obviously I wasn’t the only person to fail at keeping fruit flies at bay.
 I put the five most popular recipes—all of which use common household items—to the test.
-I’d noticed most of the fruit flies were hanging out near the vinegars in my pantry (did you know vinegar lasts forever?), so I cleared a spot for the traps on the shelf and let them do their thing for about 12 hours.
+I’d noticed most of the fruit flies were hanging out near the vinegars in my pantry, so I cleared a spot for the traps on the shelf and let them do their thing for about 12 hours.
 Here’s how each trap fared.